wmacmillan/data-products/README.md

 2. User Interface
 3. Data Curation

-Data curation^[Absent this third element, a company is a data _storage_ company and not a data _product_ company.] carries its own unique status in this case, because data has an abstract value above and beyond the technical details of the systems that store it and the measurement schemes used to create records.
+Data curation[^4] carries its own unique status in this case, because data has an abstract value above and beyond the technical details of the systems that store it and the measurement schemes used to create records.

+[^4]: Absent curation, a company is a data _storage_ company and not a data _product_ company.

-## 1. Definitions
+## Definitions
+### Global Definitions

 The most critical terms of data product companies are: